Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

 Use these results to influence your next steps if you feel they are needed.

 This article goes more in-depth into the ping test specifically if you wanted to check it out.

 How Well Do Powerline Adapters Lower Ping?

-It really does come down to the quality of the electrical wiring within your home as to how well your powerline adapters will perform, and from there, reflect your ping.
+Regardless of the results of my tests, it really does come down to the quality of the electrical wiring within your home, amongst other factors, as to how well your powerline adapters will perform, and from there, reflect your ping.